yuhangear/kaldi-android/ReadMe.md

+## Deploy the Kaldi model to Android

 How do you deploy Kaldi on Android?
 We might need to train the Kaldi model on the server, use the model and Kaldi 's code to inference , but the Kaldi code can't run on Android directly , so we need to compile the Kaldi code into a dependency package that can run on Android, based on the Kaldi model and the Kaldi 's code, We can then write Android code to generate the APK file.

 Vosk is a speech recognition toolkit (https://github.com/alphacep/vosk-api)  and the vosk-android-demo is an Android demo based on vosk implementation（https://github.com/alphacep/vosk-android-demo）It can help us conveniently deploy the Kaldi model on mobile phones.
 We can change the Kaldi model based on vosk-Android-Demo，change java UI, or add kaldi-android aar to dependencies depending on the equipment you are deploying（x86, arm64 ， armv7，armv8）

 [vosk-android-demo](https://github.com/alphacep/vosk-android-demo) is Updated to latest android API .We can simply change our model on this basis and deploy Kaldi on Android.

+and https://github.com/yuhangear/kaldi-android/tree/main/vosk-android which modify the form of hypothesis occurrence of kaldi-android

 I'm going to go through the detailed process of deploying Kaldi on Android using Vosk-Android-demo.
 In addition, IF we are deploying Kaldi on other Android devices (ARMV8), I will walk through the steps to generate an Android archive AAR and the process of deploying it.